Dark Secrets You Never Knew About Prince Philip’s Life

 Next: Taking on another title

 A duke first and a prince later

 Just before Prince Philip and Queen Elizabeth wed, he became the Duke of Edinburgh.
 A decade later, he became His Royal Highness the Prince Philip.
 After Queen Elizabeth stepped into her role after her father’s death, the young couple’s life changed drastically.
-Pince Philip was a naval man who struggled with following his wife’s lead, and he had to define a role for himself.
+Prince Philip was a naval man who struggled with following his wife’s lead, and he had to define a role for himself.

 Over the years, Prince Philip has overseen the couple’s personal properties and made the major decisions regarding his children’s education.

 Though the British royal family is known for their decorum, Prince Philip has always been known to speak boldly and without much of a filter.
 Though his frank speech used to be deemed as offensive, he is indulged a lot more these days.

 When he met activist Malala Yousafzai in 2013 to discuss why education was so important, he reportedly said, “People want children to go to school to get them out of the house.”
 We see no lies here.